• Skip to main content

 Income Visas can open up your world

 Your income can give you the option to live abroad in many countries.
-The range of countries offering this type of visa gives you a wide variety of choices.
+The range of Passive Income Visa countries gives you a wide variety of choices.

 Our article on Types of Visas and Permits will also show you other available options to live and work abroad.